MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.244-7001.md

 (3) Establish and maintain selection processes to ensure the most responsive and responsible sources for furnishing required quality parts and materials and to promote competitive sourcing among dependable suppliers so that purchases are from sources that meet contractor quality requirements, including the requirements of 252.246-7007, Contractor Counterfeit Electronic Part Detection and Avoidance System.

-(d) *Significant deficiencies.* (1) The Contracting Officer will provide notification of initial determination to the Contractor, in writing, of any significant deficiencies.
-The initial determination will describe the deficiency in sufficient detail to allow the Contractor to understand the deficiency.
+(d) *Material weaknesses.* (1) The Contracting Officer will provide notification of initial determination to the Contractor, in writing, of any material weaknesses.
+The initial determination will describe the underlying deficiency in sufficient detail to allow the Contractor to understand the weaknesses or deficiency.

-(2) The Contractor shall respond within 30 days to a written initial determination from the Contracting Officer that identifies significant deficiencies in the Contractor's purchasing system.
+(2) The Contractor shall respond within 30 days to a written initial determination from the Contracting Officer that identifies material weaknesses in the Contractor's purchasing system.
 If the Contractor disagrees with the initial determination, the Contractor shall state, in writing, its rationale for disagreeing.

 (3) The Contracting Officer will evaluate the Contractor's response and notify the Contractor, in writing, of the Contracting Officer's final determination concerning—

-(i) Remaining significant deficiencies;
+(i) Remaining material weaknesses;

 (ii) The adequacy of any proposed or completed corrective action; and

-(iii) System disapproval, if the Contracting Officer determines that one or more significant deficiencies remain.
+(iii) System disapproval, if the Contracting Officer determines that one or more material weaknesses remain.

-(e) If the Contractor receives the Contracting Officer's final determination of significant deficiencies, the Contractor shall, within 45 days of receipt of the final determination, either correct the significant deficiencies or submit an acceptable corrective action plan showing milestones and actions to eliminate the deficiencies.
+(e) If the Contractor receives the Contracting Officer's final determination of material weaknesses, the Contractor shall, within 45 days of receipt of the final determination, either correct the material weaknesses or submit an acceptable corrective action plan showing milestones and actions to eliminate the weaknesses.

 (f) *Withholding payments.* If the Contracting Officer makes a final determination to disapprove the Contractor's purchasing system, and the contract includes the clause at 252.242-7005, Contractor Business Systems, the Contracting Officer will withhold payments in accordance with that clause.

-(End of clause)[76 FR 28877, May 18, 2011, as amended at 77 FR 35882, June 15, 2012; 79 FR 26107, May 6, 2014; 80 FR 36900, June 26, 2015]
+(End of clause)[76 FR 28877, May 18, 2011, as amended at 77 FR 35882, June 15, 2012; 79 FR 26107, May 6, 2014; 80 FR 36900, June 26, 2015; 90 FR 5734, Jan.
+17, 2025]